rivasco/food-chat-ai/README.md

-# AI Chatbot with RAG Pipeline
+# Food Chat AI

-A full-stack AI chatbot application with Retrieval-Augmented Generation (RAG) capabilities.
-Upload PDF documents and chat with an AI that can answer questions based on the document content.
+A full-stack, AI-powered group chat app where users create groups, invite others, and chat in real time about food cravings.
+An AI agent can be invoked from any chat to analyze context, infer intent and preferences, and provide relevant local restaurant recommendations.

 ## Features